ProfessorSeanEX/OmniCore/scrolls/CONTRIBUTING.md

 * ✅ Section 12 (Overcommenting & Comment Strategy) explicitly defines inline vs docstring practices
 * ✅ No changes needed to Metadata Protocol (NovaScript) or Gate structure logic
 * ✅ Section 13 anchors this entire standard as its own scroll — no further consolidation required
+* Documentation scrolls are now tracked as **first-class citizens** in the indexing system.
+  STRUCTURE.md governs their inclusion, identity, and scroll status.
+  All documentation files are **living entries** in the scroll trail—not static assets.

+---

+#### 🧩 Lessons Etched in Scroll Memory

+* Body-first design is not product-focused—it is **rhythm-focused**
+* Structure isn’t sterile—it is **spirit-led**
+* The scrolls are not static—they are **discipleship by design**

+> 🧠 Every reader is a co-laborer in training.
+Every contributor is a scroll-bearer in formation.

+#### 🌬 Lessons from the Whole Scroll Process

+* The scroll is not a skeleton—it is **a living organism** with lungs
+* We teach language in place, not in glossaries—**clarity through covenant**
+* Reading level is set high—but built with **steps, not ladders**
+* TOC is a **spiritual mirror**—not just navigation, but posture preview
+* Final form does not mean finality. **Some scrolls are sealed.
+Others are still growing.**

+> 🔄 Scrolls evolve.
+The standard is not stasis—it is alignment in motion.

+#### ✅ Closing Reflection

+This documentation was not an instruction—it was a **covenant act**.

+* Shaping rhythm into structure
+* Sculpting breath into bones
+* Preparing the reader and the system for **deeper clarity**

+Now that the scroll is written, it breathes.
+And now that it breathes, it builds.

 ---